How to Prepare for Hurricane Season

 - Maintain gutters and downspouts.
 Clean your gutters and downspouts regularly to prevent clogs.
 These could cause water damage to your home when the rain starts to pour.
-Also ensure your gutters are strong and not sagging.
+Also, ensure your gutters are firm and not sagging.

 - Secure your windows.
 Strong winds can shatter your windows, leaving your home vulnerable.
-The best way to secure your windows is to install permanent storm shutters, which can be made of steel, aluminum, and other materials.
+The best way to secure your windows is to install permanent storm shutters made of steel, aluminum, and other materials.
 Installing plywood is also a good defense for your windows.
-However, avoid taping as it doesn’t prevent glass from breaking.
+However, avoid taping as it doesn’t prevent the glass from breaking.

 - Caulk your home.
 Caulking is a fast way to waterproof your house and reinforce vulnerable areas.
 Caulk around your windows and doors, the edges of your house, and around chimneys and other roof penetrations.

 - Insulate the outside first floor walls with rigid foam or install plastic sheeting.
-It won’t stop all the water from getting in, but most of the silt will be kept out.
+It won’t stop all the water from getting in, but the insulation will keep out most of the silt.

 - Trim trees and shrubs.
 Loose branches in your yard (and neighborhood) could be struck by powerful winds during a storm, damaging your house.
 So cut those dead or loose branches to safeguard your property.

 - Secure loose objects.
-Your yard may also host objects that could become projectiles in high winds.
-Tie down and secure anything that could be swept up by winds, such as potted plants, lawn furniture, and dog houses.
+Your yard may also host things that could become projectiles in high winds.
+Tie-down and secure anything that could be swept up by winds, such as potted plants, lawn furniture, and dog houses.
 When a storm is imminent, bring light objects inside.